kpsdev1/Rock-Paper-Scissors/README.md

 ## Technologies Used:
 The technologies that were used to create the game were:
-- Balsamiq was used to create the wireframes.
+- [Balsamiq](https://en.wikipedia.org/wiki/Balsamiq) was used to create the wireframes.
-- HTML was used for the mark up.
+- [HTML](https://en.wikipedia.org/wiki/HTML) was used for the mark up.
-- CSS was used to style the game
+- [CSS](https://en.wikipedia.org/wiki/CSS)  was used to style the game
-- JavaScript was used to make the game interactive.
+- [JavaScript](https://en.wikipedia.org/wiki/JavaScript) was used to make the game interactive.
+- [Gitpod](https://www.gitpod.io/about) was used to create this site and then push everything to github.
+- [Visual Studio Code](https://en.wikipedia.org/wiki/Visual_Studio_Code) was used to work on the site locally.
+- [Github](https://en.wikipedia.org/wiki/GitHub) is used to host this site.

 ## Testing: